 Young Readers Program

 Chautauqua Institution is a community that values and celebrates reading, and since 1994, the CLSC Young Readers program has engaged young Chautauquans and community members in the enjoyment of good reading.
 Each summer, a selection of books are chosen for their quality, the variety of their styles and subjects, and their appeal to young readers.
 While aimed at 9- to 14-year-olds, these books will also delight younger and older readers.
+Young Readers selections now include Early Reader titles for our earliest readers and their families.

 Contact Information